open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Extensions.Enrichment/README.md

 ### Step 2: Create enricher class

-Create your custom enricher class that inherits from the `TraceEnricher` interface and implement the `public void Enrich(in TraceEnrichmentBag bag)` method.
+Create your custom enricher class that inherits from the `TraceEnricher` class and override the `public abstract void Enrich(in TraceEnrichmentBag bag)` method.
 Optionally, inject other services your enricher class depends on:

 ```csharp